mike-kaufman/async-context-definition/Async-Context-Definitions.md

   3. Executing - currently executing in the event loop.
   4. ChildrenPending - execution is finished, and there are one more more `AsyncOperation` child nodes not in the `Retired` state.
   5. Retired  - execution is finished, and there are no children in the `ChildrenPending` state.

-### **Linking Context**
-A directed edge between two `Async Operation` nodes that indicates the parent node's execution has "queued" the child node for execution.
-  *TODO*
-      - example

-### **Causal Context**
-A directed edge between two `Async Operation` nodes that indicates the parent node's execution has "enabled" the child node for execution.
-  *TODO*
-      - example

-### **Async Execution Chain**
-A path through the tree.

-### **Async Event Stream**
-Stream of events that indicate state changes of the Async Call Tree.
-State changes can include state changes on `Async Operation` nodes and new `Linking Context` and `Causal Context` edges being defined.
-Stream events can be interpreted to construct a "live tree".

 ## Use Cases